hawaiidatascience/metaflowmics/README.rst

 Cite (Work in progress)
 -----------------------

-Scalable and reproducible pipelines for the analysis of microbiome marker data
+Flow|mics: Scalable and reproducible nextflow pipelines for the analysis of microbiome marker data

 Description
 -----------